conan-io/docs/integrations.rst

 .. warning::

-    Even though there's a plugin for Visual Studio IDE and another for CLion, it's not recommended to use them right now because they're not updated for the 2.0 version yet.
-    However, we intend to resume working on these plugins and enhance their functionality once Conan 2.0 is released.
+    Even though there is a plugin for the Visual Studio IDE, it is not recommended to use it right now because it has not been updated for the 2.0 version yet.
+However, we intend to resume working on this plugin and enhance its functionality soon after Conan 2.0 is released.